xiaozhouli/xiaozhouli.github.io/_pages/teaching-courses.md

 {% include base_path %}

 This page provides an overview of all the courses I have taught, followed by a detailed listing organized by academic year and semester.
+The courses span different levels, including core undergraduate subjects and advanced elective topics.

 Please note:
-* Courses with English titles were delivered entirely in English.
+* Courses with English titles were delivered in English.
 * Courses with Chinese titles were taught in Chinese.

+Course materials and resources (such as lecture notes, slides, etc.) are available via the links associated with each course.

+Note: This website has been migrated from a previous server due to unforeseen circumstances.
+As a result, some course resources may have been lost, and certain links may be temporarily inaccessible.
+Content is being restored progressively.

+---

 ## Master/PhD Courses